A strong advocate for our environment and protector of our historical assets and mineral springs

 2. Welcome and encourage citizen participation and collaboration in the operation of our government

-3. Change in leadership - Elect Ken Mayor of Manitou Springs!
+3. Re-Elect Ken Mayor of Manitou Springs!